marciopedrocomba/javascript-slider-using-circular-linked-list-datastructure/README.md

 # javascript-slider-using-circular-linked-list-datastructure
-this a slide show implemented using circular linked list data structure by marciopedrocomba aka Mr.Google
+this is a slide show implemented using circular linked list data structure by marciopedrocomba aka Mr.Google